 This reality of the omnipresence of interconnected objects all around us is becoming increasingly more important.
 It can no longer be ignored and were now entering in a new era: The Era of the Internet of Things (IoT).
 Long gone is the time where management was done in silos.

 The question now becomes how do we deal with this new reality?
 Furthermore, how will this new reality affect the way IT service management (ITSM) currently works?

 What is this Internet of Things exactly?

 Let’s start with the basics.
-The Internet of Things references to the overabundance of objects that are interconnected, that have the ability to transmit data to each other.
-Those items can be a printer, an air-conditioning system or an alarm system that you can control remotely with an app.
+The Internet of Things references to the abundance of objects that are interconnected, that have the ability to transmit data to each other.
+Those items can be things like a printer, an air-conditioning system or an alarm system that you can control remotely with an app.